yamunagc/news-aggregator/README.md

 Fallback behavior and cleaning logic are included to reduce the effect of these constraints.

 ---

-## Screenshots

-The final submission package includes screenshots of:

-- the main GUI,
-- fetched article results,
-- article detail view,
-- analytics dashboard,
-- and successful test execution.

----

-## Submission Components

-The complete submission package consists of:

-- the Python source code,
-- the `tests/` directory,
-- `requirements.txt`,
-- this README,
-- GUI screenshots,
-- the brief report,
-- and the presentation/video materials required by the assignment.

----
 University of Technology Sydney
 Assignment: Information Aggregator with Web API and Scraping